GabrielMajeri/PhysicsSimulations/README.md

 # Physics simulations in Julia

 This repository contains simulations of several well-known physical systems.
-It's intended to serve as an instructive sandbox for these classical systems and the [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) package.
+It's intended to serve as an instructive sandbox for these classical systems and for the [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) and [ModellingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) packages.

 ## Available simulations